Source code for phenotypic.enhance._gaussian_blur

 from ..abc_ import ImageEnhancer

-[docs] def __init__( self, sigma: int = 2, *, mode: str = "reflect", cval=0.0, truncate: float = 4.0 ): """ Parameters: sigma (int): Blur strength; start near 1–3 for high-resolution scans.
-Keep below the colony radius to avoid merging colonies. mode (str): Boundary handling. 'reflect' is a safe default for plates; 'constant' may require setting `cval` close to background. cval (float): Constant fill value when `mode='constant'`. truncate (float): Kernel extent in standard deviations.
-Rarely needs adjustment; larger values slightly widen the effective kernel. """ if isinstance(sigma, int): self.sigma = sigma else: raise TypeError("sigma must be an integer") if mode in ["reflect", "constant", "nearest"]: self.mode = mode else: raise ValueError('mode must be one of "reflect", "constant", "nearest"') self.cval = cval self.truncate = truncate
+[docs] def __init__( self, sigma: float = 2.0, *, mode: str = "reflect", cval=0.0, truncate: float = 4.0 ): """ Parameters: sigma (float): Blur strength; start near 1–3 for high-resolution scans.
+Keep below the colony width to avoid merging colonies. mode (str): Boundary handling. 'reflect' is a safe default for plates; 'constant' may require setting `cval` close to background. cval (float): Constant fill value when `mode='constant'`. truncate (float): Kernel extent in standard deviations.
+Rarely needs adjustment; larger values slightly widen the effective kernel. """ self.sigma = sigma if mode in ["reflect", "constant", "nearest"]: self.mode = mode else: raise ValueError('mode must be one of "reflect", "constant", "nearest"') self.cval = cval self.truncate = truncate